by Janelle Schroy

 We are in Kotar, Montenegro, a place I couldn’t even find on a map if you’d asked me a month ago.
 That’s the thing about traveling full time though.
 Some approach the traveling lifestyle with a strict itinerary, pre-planned down to every last detail, with flights and hotels all neatly arranged on a spreadsheet.
 But the way we see it, what’s the fun in that?

 It’s safe to say we are more than pleased to have found ourselves in a tiny little country of Montenegro.
-The country jaw-droppingly beautiful.
+The country jaw-dropping beautiful.
 Near the center of the country is a fjord-like bay called the Bay of Kotor, and there are three special little towns here: Budva, Tivat and Kotor.

 CAT LOVER HEAVEN